frederikbeimgraben/Arch-Aurora-Borealis-Startscreen/README.md

 # Arch Aurora Borealis Startscreen
-Animated SDDM-Theme and Splashscreen for Archlinux (made for KDE)
+Animated SDDM-Theme and Splashscreen for Archlinux (KDE)

 ## Installation
 To build and install from source run `make install` or `sudo make install` inside the cloned repository directory.